-^{} Small differences in total values due to rounding and exclusion of younger age groups
+\\ Small differences in total values due to rounding

 In burden of disease studies, prevalence is used to calculate the non-fatal burden [years lived with disability (YLD)] of a condition, along with estimates of the severity and disability associated with the disease.
-Applying burden of disease methodology to the projected values of prevalence, we estimate that the non-fatal burden due to lung cancer is also projected to increase.
-YLD is projected to be approximately 1,200 YLD in 2044, up from 750 in 2019, representing an absolute increase of 800 YLD and a relative increase of 60%.
-Considering males and females stratification, the projected increases in YLD follow the same trends as seen in prevalence.
+Applying burden of disease methodology to the projected values of prevalence, we estimate that the non-fatal burden due to colorectal cancer is also projected to increase.
+YLD is projected to be approximately 5,300 YLD in 2044, up from 3,600 in 2019, representing an absolute increase of

+1,700 YLD and a relative increase of 48%.
+Considering age group stratification, the projected increases in YLD follow the same trends as seen in prevalence.

 Overall burden (DALYs) is a composite measure incorporating both non-fatal and fatal burden.
 This projected increase in non-fatal burden will not necessarily lead to a similar change in the overall burden, as the latter will also be influenced by projected changes in mortality and fatal burden for a disease.
-Further work by the SBoD team is focussed on future projections of mortality and fatal burden, in order to develop forecasts of the overall burden of lung cancer in Scotland.
+Further work by the SBoD team is focussed on future projections of mortality and fatal burden, in order to develop forecasts of the overall burden of colorectal cancer in Scotland.